Compare quotes from leading insurers

 Do I have to add Amazon as an additional insured?

 Yes.
 When you purchase Commercial General Liability coverage, you must add Amazon and its assignees as “additional insureds” to your insurance policy.
+When you purchase a Commercial General Liability policy on our website, your policy will automatically include Amazon as an additional insured.

 “Additional insureds” essentially means your policy will protect both you and Amazon.
 This is important, because if your products injure someone else or damage their belongings, they are likely to sue both the product seller (you) and the E-Commerce platform (Amazon).